iokloud/iok-express/README.md

 ## Security Issues

 __IOK-Express__ sits between your system and the devices: this is a tough role, and we did our best to secure your systems.
-However, you might find a security issue: in that case, email @iokoud at iokloud.com@gmail.com
+However, you might find a security issue: in that case, email @iokloud at iokloud.com@gmail.com

 ## Feedback